 London takes center stage this year thanks to its role as host for the 2012 Olympics, but that’s not the only reason to swap your money for pounds and head to Europe’s best-loved island.
 From the highly anticipated London 2012 Festival, a mammoth event running alongside the Olympics, to 21st Century Beatlemania sweeping the country for the 50th anniversary of The Beatles, there’s plenty of reasons to celebrate in the country’s capital.
-Here’s a rundown of 2012’s most important events.
+Here’s a rundown of 2012’s events in London.

 The 100th Anniversary of the Titanic – March 31-May 31, 2012